Distributed Execution

 Deployment with scripts

-This section deploys the same two binaries on bare Linux hosts under systemd, the canonical path for a ZisK cluster.
+This section deploys the same two binaries on bare hosts under systemd, the canonical path for a ZisK cluster.

 Prerequisites